-Destruction of the adrenal gland due to an autoimmune response is the most common cause of the disease.
-Some cases of Addison's disease are caused by the actual destruction of the adrenal glands through cancer, infection (tuberculosis, for instance), an autoimmune process, or other diseases.
-Other causes may include the following:
+Destruction of the adrenal glands due to an autoimmune disease is the most common cause.
+Some cases of Addison's disease are caused by the actual destruction of the adrenal glands through cancer, infection (tuberculosis, for instance), an autoimmune process, or rare genetic diseases.
+Other causes of inadequate corticosteroid production may include the following:

-Use of corticosteroids as a treatment (such as prednisone), which slows production of natural corticosteroids by the adrenal glands.
+Corticosteroid therapy (such as prednisone), which slows production of natural corticosteroids by the adrenal glands

 Rarely, Addison's disease is inherited.

 Elevated blood levels of potassium, which affect the water and sodium balance

 Extreme sensitivity to the hormone insulin, which may lead to low blood sugar levels

 Increased risk of deterioration during stressful periods, such as surgery, infection, or injury.
 Corticosteroids play an important role in helping the body fight infection and promote health during physical stress.

 Mild symptoms of Addison's disease may only be apparent when the child is under physical stress.
 Symptoms may include:

 Dark skin (first noted on hands and face)

 Bluish-black discoloration around the nipples, mouth, rectum, scrotum, or vagina